jrhun/TeensyEngine/README.md

 ## About
-I took ~2000 LED lights and carefully shoved them inside a polycarbonate ball, then hooked them all up to a Teensy.
-Shockingly, it worked quite well.
+I took ~2000 LED lights and carefully shoved them inside a polycarbonate ball that was then placed on top of a stick and hooked up to a microprocessor and battery pack.
+Shockingly, it worked quite well!
+I use it as a Totem Pole primarily for the Meredith and Golden plains music festival in Melbourne Australia, come say hi if you see it!

 This has been a multiyear endevour that I've slowly added more and more features to.
 It's the 4th iteration of the hardware including LEDs and controller/batery box.
-The first version was a couple of LEDs taped down inside two salad bowls - how far this project has come!
+The first version was a couple of LEDs taped down inside two salad bowls - [how far this project has come since then!](buildLog/README.md#previous-versions

 Just a heads up - I'm a completely self taught programmer/3d modeler/electronics designer, there is a level of *jank* at times that should be expected to come of that, but overall I've been very pleased with the outcome!
 I will glady take any suggestions or tips to improve my work, please comment any suggestions!